-- Reviewing pupils' individual progress towards their EHCP outcomes each term on their Individual Planning Reviewing and Recording Documents. - Reviewing the Behaviour Support Plans regularly - Creating IMPACT plans to support pupils with needs that arise that have not been identified in the above mentioned documentation. - Using pupil questionnaires for example on the curriculum, safeguarding - Monitoring by the Head of School, Assistant HoS and Principal - Using evidence from EHCP reviews to inform EHCP outcomes tracker. - Holding person-centred annual reviews for pupils with EHC plans
+- > Reviewing pupils' individual progress towards their EHCP outcomes each term on their Individual Planning Reviewing and Recording Documents. - > Reviewing the Behaviour Support Plans regularly. - > Reviewing the impact of interventions every 6-8 weeks. - > Using pupil questionnaires for example on the curriculum, safeguarding. - > Monitoring by the Headteacher, Deputy Headteacher and SENDCO. - > Using evidence from EHCP reviews to inform EHCP outcomes tracker. - > Holding person-centred annual reviews for pupils with EHC plans. - > Meeting with the SENDCO three times yearly to evaluate interventions and progress for students

-Our school EHCP reviews are conducted using a person-centred approach involving the young person, their family and any other professionals who support them.
+In our school EHCP reviews are conducted using a person-centred approach involving the young person, their family and any other professionals who support them.
 The young person is invited to share their thoughts.
 They are also encouraged to discuss what is working well for them, any concerns they may have and longer-term aspirational goals.
 The remainder of the meeting focusses on the young person's progress towards their specified EHCP outcomes and the continued appropriateness of the current outcomes and provision.
 Professional reports, assessments and observations are discussed.

-For all young people we have three Work Associated Learning Weeks each academic year.
-This is an opportunity for pupils to engage with the world of work.
-Experiences from these are fed into the annual review, adding further to the information about planning for adulthood and career aspirations.
+For year 10 and 11 students, we arrange several days with an independent career advisor to support and guide young people with their post-secondary education choices and work experience.
+This is an opportunity for pupils to engage with the world of work and explore further education opportunities.
+Information gained from these are fed into the annual review, adding further to the information about planning for adulthood and career aspirations.